sharpstef/iot-foosball/README.md

 This is a demo application so the bulk of the code is a series of Node-RED flows.
 We recommend running this application in Bluemix, but you can easily run it in any environment with Cloudant(CouchDB) and Node-RED.

-Before you start to implement (and to use the deploy to Bluemix button) please review the instructions and bugs at our documentation page: http://slkaczma.github.io/iot-foosball
+Before you start to implement (and to use the deploy to Bluemix button) please review the instructions and bugs on our wiki page: https://github.com/slkaczma/iot-foosball/wiki

 #### Key Components
 1. [**Node-RED**](https://github.com/node-red/node-red) - The app runs Node-RED embedded in an Express application.
 Refer to server.js.